National Tsing Hua University Regulations for the Supervision of Student Club Activities

 Article 25 Activity Reports

-Within two weeks after holding an activity, a student club must fill out an activity record and reporting form and submit it to the DSA for its files.
+Within two weeks after holding an activity, a student club must fill out an activity record and reporting form and upload the file to the DSA Club Management System.
 To apply for an activity certificate, a student must follow the National Tsing Hua University Implementation Guidelines for Student Club Activity Certificates.

 Article 26 Financial Reports

-A report on annual club revenues and expenditures must be completed before the handover to a new responsible person, submitted to the supervising instructor for verification, and publicly released to all club members.
+A report on annual club revenues and expenditures must be completed before the handover to a new responsible person and publicly released to all club members.
 The report must be retained in the club's records for a period of six years for future reference.

 V. Student Club Evaluations and Rewards and Punishments